openshift-labs/learn-katacoda/introduction/getting-started/4scaling.md

 ### Application "Self Healing"

-Because OpenShift's *DeploymentConfigs* are constantly monitoring to see that the desired number of *Pods* is actually running, you might also expect that OpenShift will fix the situation if it is ever not right.
-You would be correct!
+OpenShift's *DeploymentConfigs* are constantly monitoring to see that the desired number of *Pods* is actually running.
+Therefore, if the actual state ever deviates from the desired state (i.e., 2 pods running), OpenShift will work to fix the situation.

 Since we have two *Pods* running right now, let's see what happens if we "accidentally" kill one.

-On the same page where you viewed the list of pods after scaling to 2 replicas, open one of the pods by clicking its name in the list.
+On the *Resources* tab where you viewed the list of pods after scaling to 2 replicas, open one of the pods by clicking its name in the list.

-In the top right corner of the page, there is an _Actions_ tab.
-When opened, there is the _Delete_ action.
+In the top right corner of the page, there is an _Actions_ drop down menu.
+Click it and select *Delete Pod*.

 ![Delete action](../../assets/introduction/getting-started/4scaling-actions.png)

-Click _Delete_ and confirm the dialog.
-You will be taken back to the page listing pods, however, this time, there are three pods.
+After you click *Delete Pod*, click *Delete* in the confirmation dialog.
+You will be taken to a page listing pods, however, this time, there are three pods.
+Note that on smaller screens you may not see all of these columns.

 ![List of pods](../../assets/introduction/getting-started/4scaling-terminating.png)